Eid al-Fitr: Iran

+In Iran, where the occasion is known as Eid-e-Fitr (Persian: عید فطر), several groups of experts representing the office of Ayatollah Khamenei go to the different zones of the country at the last days of Ramadan to determine the date of Eid.
+Iranian Muslims take part in the Eid al-Fitr prayer and pay the Zakat al-Fitr.
+The Eid al-Fitr prayer, and the following sermon, has been led by Ayatollah Seyyed Ali Khamenei, Supreme Leader of Iran, at Tehran's Grand Mosalla mosque of Tehran (Mossalla).
+The celebration is typically marked by a one- or two-day national holiday.

 Africa

 Egypt

 Egyptians spend the first day of Eid al-Fitr to gather all family members and celebrate the Eid at public gardens.
 It is customary for children to also receive an Eidi, a small sum of money to be spent on activities throughout the Eid.
 Egyptians like to celebrate with others, so the streets are always crowded during the days and nights of Eid.